Part of Me (Katy Perry song): Synopsis

-Perry sits in her car outside boyfriend Jason's (Lucas Kerr) workplace and sees him flirting with a woman (Ashley Tisdale).
+Perry sits in her car outside boyfriend Jason's (Lucas Kerr) workplace and sees him flirting with a woman.
 Perry confronts him in his office, slams down her heart pendant on the desk, and ends their relationship before Jason can talk to her.
 Perry storms out the door.
 The title track begins as we see Perry driving to a gas station, where she buys a can of tea.
 After paying for her items, she sees a moto-sticker on a notice board which reads, "All women are created equal, then some become Marines".
 The increasingly emotional Perry gathers her possessions from her car trunk, enters a nearby restroom, and begins her change of identity.
 She tearfully cuts her hair short, removes her bracelets, flattens her breasts, and changes into a hoodie and jeans.

 Perry enlists in the United States Marine Corps, and after a brief scene of recruit training, reports to the School of Infantry for the Marine Corps' rigorous basic combat instruction course.
 She reminisces over her experiences with her ex-boyfriend, yet remains spiteful towards him.
 She then burns a love note from him (as opposed to a Dear John letter) and vents her frustration through the Marine Corps Martial Arts Program.
 The remainder of the video depicts Perry's training, and shows her dancing beneath a large garrison flag.
 Perry ultimately transforms into a trained warrior, clad in camouflage marine pattern, body armor and face paint.